frontend-fun/react-hooks-typescript-tome/docs/3-control/nested.md

 You'll need to edit the `nested.ts` file.

-You may need additional functions in JavaScript; don't be afraid to seek help as needed if you aren't sure how to do a specific conversion (e.g., a string into an integer).

 Check your status with the tests by running:

 ```sh
 $> npm run test:cov
 ```

-If you are overwhelmed by the number of failing tests, you can focus on just one at a time by typing `t` and entering the name of the function you want to test (e.g., `makeQuiz`).
+If you are overwhelmed by the number of failing tests, you can focus on just one at a time by typing `t` and entering the name of the function you want to test (e.g., `getPublishedQuestions`).
 You can go back to running all the tests by typing `a`.

 As you complete functions, use the `git add`/`git commit` or the Visual Studio Code interface to make small regular commits.
 Practice the habit now!